ShubhamSood1406/DSA-Pattern/README.md

 -	[1248: Count Number of Nice Subarrays](https://leetcode.com/problems/count-number-of-nice-subarrays/description/)
 -	[992: Subarrays with K Different Integers](https://leetcode.com/problems/subarrays-with-k-different-integers/description/) (Hash Table)

-## 9. Breadth First Search (BFS)
-Description: BFS explores nodes level by level using a queue.
-It is particularly useful for shortest path problems.
--	Shortest Path in Binary Matrix
--	994 Rotting Oranges
--	127 Word Ladder
--	As Far From Land as Possible

-## 10. Depth First Search (DFS)
-Description: DFS explores as far as possible along a branch before backtracking.
-It's useful for graph traversal, pathfinding, and connected components.
--	Number of Closed Islands
--	Coloring a Border
--	DFS from Boundary: Number of Enclaves
--	Shortest Time: Time Needed to Inform All Employees
--	Cyclic Find: Find Eventual Safe States

 ## 14. Top ‘K’ Elements OR min/max Heap
 This pattern is beneficial for problems that require identifying the top or bottom 'k' elements in a set.
 This pattern uses heaps or quickselect to efficiently find the top 'K' largest/smallest elements from a dataset.